ChangLab/ATACPrimerTool/README.md

 Updated by : kyost@stanford.edu

+## Galaxy Tool

+For information on how to run ATAC Primer Tool (APT) from the Galaxy Toolshed, please see [Running APT with Galaxy](Running_APT_with_Galaxy.md).
+To run APT from command line, continue reading.

 ## Installing

-APT uses [pypiper](https://github.com/epigen/pypiper) to run the pipeline.
-You can do a user-specific install like this:
+APT uses [pypiper](https://github.com/epigen/pypiper) to run the pipeline, which can be installed using the following command:

 ```
 pip install --user https://github.com/epigen/pypiper/zipball/master